loney7/URL-Analyser-REST-Backend-with-python-and-django/README.md

 ### 5. Detecting login forms

-Any kind of login form would defin
+Any kind of login form would define a password field.
+Using this, I was able to detect all the login forms in a website.